 It’s also potentially a lost customer.
-The first time an item is out-of-stock, the shopper will substitute it 70% of the time.
+The first time an item is out of stock, the shopper will substitute it 70% of the time.
 But by the third time, 70% will defect to another store.
-And the problem is even more acute for promoted items which are out-of-stock around 10% of the time.
+And the problem is even more acute for promoted items which are out of stock around 10% of the time.

 Google Analytics and heatmaps for the real world

 Any effective eCommerce operation is driven by data.
 On the macro level, it’s all about website traffic.
-And on the micro level, it’s about using heatmaps to analyze how each visitor navigates the site to identify – and ultimately prevent - lost sales.
+And on the micro level, it’s about using heatmaps to analyze how each visitor navigates the site to identify, and ultimately prevent, lost sales.
 The same principles apply to brick-and-mortar retail.

 Existing point of sale data only tells the final chapter of the story.
 It doesn’t indicate pre-purchase behavior.
 Turning real-world product interactions into sales is akin to converting website visitors into paying customers.
 Stores therefore need to monitor the routes customers take around their premises to identify the most profitable ‘hot’ zones as well as the ‘cold’ zones that aren’t paying their way in terms of sales per square foot.
 And that’s just the start.

 4D imaging radar by Vayyar allows retailers to know more and sell more.
 Affordable, highly integrated mmWave sensors shed new light on shopper behavior, providing rich data that’s every bit as informative as online tools.
-The sensors’ wide field of view allows them to monitor dwell times around each cabinet and every item inside it.
+The stock sensors’ wide field of view allows them to monitor dwell times around each cabinet and every item inside it.
 Because no cameras are involved and no personal data is collected, privacy is maintained at all times to ensure full regulatory compliance.

 The solution counts and tracks people and products with unrivaled accuracy and detail.
 Since it doesn’t rely on optics, the technology is robust in all lighting conditions, operates at temperatures as low as -35⁰C and provides high-resolution point cloud imaging that enables companies to align store data directly with their Warehouse Management System (WMS).